Fire0902/anime-sama-downloader/README.md

 # anime-sama-downloader

-Tool to automaticly download multiple anumes episodes from websites, with anonymous browser bots puppeteer
+Tool to automaticly download multiple anumes episodes from websites, using anonymous web bots.

-- Can simultaneously download multiple episode at the same time.
+- Can simultaneously download multiple episodes at the same time.

 - Handle striked episodes